Welcome to Security Bank and Trust Company

 Go to https://bolts.shazam.net/ShazamWebPortal/index.php to enroll today.
 Shazam, (which is our debit card company), has a free app you can download onto your iphone or android device.
 You can get the app by going to your app/play store and type in Shazambolt$ to search for it.
 Be sure and set up when you want your notifications sent.
 For example you can get an email sent to you every time your card is used over a certain dollar amount or you can set it to email you when the cardholder isn't present at the time of purchase.

-The First State Bank's web site provides links to other web sites for convenience and informational purposes only.
-User's should be aware that when you select a link on The First State Bank's web site they are leaving The First State Bank's site.
-Linked sites are not under the control of The First State Bank.
-The First State Bank is not responsible for the contents of any linked site or any link contained in a linked site, or any changes or updates to such sites.
-The inclusion of a link does not imply endorsement by The First State Bank of the site, its content, advertisers or sponsors.
+The First State Bank Commerce's web site provides links to other web sites for convenience and informational purposes only.
+Users should be aware that when you select a link on First State Bank Commerce's web site, they are leaving First State Bank Commerce's web site.
+Linked sites are not under the control of First State Bank Commerce.
+First State Bank Commerce is not responsible for the contents of any linked site or any link contained in a linked site, or any changes or updates to such sites.
+The inclusion of a link does not imply endorsement by First State Bank Commerce of the site, its content, advertisers or sponsors.
 External sites may contain information that is copyrighted with restrictions on reuse.
-Permission to use copyrighted materials must be obtained from the original source and cannot be obtained from The First State Bank.
+Permission to use copyrighted materials must be obtained from the original source and cannot be obtained from First State Bank Commerce.